Multi-Period Sparse Optimization for Proactive Grid Blackout Diagnosis: Multi-period Sparse Diagnosis

 This intuitively means that once a location shows up as vulnerable, it stays vulnerable in all subsequent scenarios, revealing a critical weakness of the system as the stress keeps increasing. \end{definition}

 However, when analyzing multiple scenarios in practice, the solution may not always satisfy ideal persistency, motivating us to define metrics to quantify the level of persistency achieved.
-We first define the location persistency metric for each vulnerability source location: \begin{definition}[Location Persistency Metric] For a location $i$ under a multi-period setting $t=1,2,\dots,T$, let $k$ denote the first scenario index at which $i$ becomes a vulnerability location, i.e., $k = \min \{\, t \mid i \in \mathcal{S}^{(t)},\; t \leq T-1 \,\}$.
-Firstly, if no such $k$ exists, we set $\mathrm{Persistency}(i)=0$, representing that location $i$ is never a vulnerable location.
+We first define the location persistency metric: \begin{definition}[Location Persistency Metric] For a location $i$ under the multi-period setting $t=1,2,\dots,T$, let $k$ denote the first scenario index at which $i$ becomes a vulnerability location, i.e., $k = \min \{\, t\,|\,i \in \mathcal{S}^{(t)},\; t \leq T-1 \,\}$.
+Firstly, if no such $k$ exists, we set $\mathrm{Persistency}(i)=0$, representing that location $i$ is never vulnerable.
 Secondly, if location $i$ fails to remain vulnerable for at least 2 consecutive steps, we also set $\mathrm{Persistency}(i)=0$, representing that vulnerability at $i$ occasionally occurs but never persists.
-In all remaining cases, we define the \emph{persistency of i} as the proportion of subsequent time steps in which $i$ continues to be vulnerable after it first showed up
+In all remaining cases, we define the \emph{persistency of $i$} as the proportion of subsequent time steps in which $i$ continues to be vulnerable after it first showed up:

 where $\mathbf{1}_{\{\cdot\}}$ is the indicator function, equal to $1$ if the condition $\{\cdot\}$ is satisfied and $0$ otherwise.
-This metric satisfies: \begin{enumerate} \item $0 \leq \mathrm{Persistency}(i) \leq 100\%$, $\forall i$. \item $\mathrm{Persistency}(i) = 100\%$ if and only if $i$ has ideal persistency, i.e., it remains vulnerable at all scenarios $k+1,\cdots,T$ after first showing up at step $k$. \end{enumerate} \end{definition}
+This metric satisfies: \begin{enumerate} \item $0 \leq \mathrm{Persistency}(i) \leq 100\%$, $\forall\,i$. \item $\mathrm{Persistency}(i) = 100\%$ if and only if $i$ has ideal persistency, i.e., it remains vulnerable at all scenarios $k+1,\cdots,T$ after first showing up at step $k$. \end{enumerate} \end{definition}

-In addition to location persistency, we also quantify the overall network-level persistency of all vulnerability locations, by defining set persistency as below: